guardian/frontend/docs/ab-testing.md

 - canRun: A function to determine if the test is allowed to run (Eg, so you can target individual pages, segments etc.)
 - variants: An array of two functions - the first representing the _control_ group, the second the variant.

-You will also need to mark the module as a dependency of the AB testing module in `./common/app/assets/javascripts/modules/experiments/ab.js`,
+You will also need to mark the module as a dependency of the AB testing module.

+Do that here, `./common/app/assets/javascripts/modules/experiments/ab.js`

 ```
 define([